Close Range Taekwon-Do Techniques

-Many high ranking Taekwon-Do practitioners and successful tournament ‘fighters’ often come unstuck in ‘real’ situations because they cannot distinguish between modified tournament techniques and situations, and technically correct self defense movements to create maximum force and immediate results.
-Or perhaps their instructors have misled them into believing that tournament training alone will get them by in a real-life self-defense situation.
+Many high ranking Taekwon-Do practitioners and successful tournament ‘fighters’ often come unstuck in ‘real’ situations because they cannot distinguish between modified tournament techniques and situations, and potentially devastating self defense movements to create maximum impact and immediate results.

 The Human Body as a weapon

 The body has a series of weapons, or attacking tools, which one can utilize for both attack and defense situations.

 The appropriate selection of your weapon will be determined by a number of factors including, location of targets available, angle or direction of attack, and the distance of your assailant in relation to you.

 Factors to be considered include: